Ready to dive into the details? Here are some questions we've been asked about using RCV123.

 The administrator running any election is an important role that requires a trustworthy person implementing clear policies that the group has agreed to in advance.

-The EA can use the dashboard to individually accept or reject each vote.
-This ability is why it’s crucial for any group holding an election to wisely choose an EA and implement a transparent process so other group members can be comfortable with any decisions about including a vote or not.
+The Election Administrator can use the Votes cast page to individually accept or reject each vote.
+This ability is why it’s crucial for any group holding an election to wisely choose an administrator and implement a transparent process so other group members can be comfortable with any decisions made.

 The contents of a specific ballot is never identified with a specific voter to the Election Administrator or any other participant.
-The dashboard only shows ballots that were cast and not the votes on those ballots.
-Ballots cast are identified by when the ballot was cast, the information the user used to verify themselves (voter codes, link, or email address) and, if requested during setup, the name they provided.
-The results page allows the download of de-identified raw ballot data.
+The Votes cast page only shows ballots that were cast and not the votes on those ballots.

 Ballots are stored in the RCV123 database and RCV123 staff can, if necessary to support the operation of the service, access the contents of the database.
 Under normal conditions, RCV123 staff would never access any individual ballot.
 Furthermore, unless you use the email address verification method, RCV123 has no way to know which voter code or link was distributed to which voter.
 RCV123 uses security measures to ensure unauthorized users cannot intercept ballots or access the database.